Gazz6767/SQLite-Header-Analyser/README.md

 * **The Copy:** The VDBE executes an instruction to move the content of Page $A$ to a new page, Page $B$ (or a new position within the tree).
 The data for record $R$ is copied into the cell structure of the new page.

 * **The Original Deletion:** Because the data has been successfully moved to the "live" location (Page $B$), the engine effectively deletes the record from the original Page $A$ to reclaim space or complete the move.
-Remember, SQLite by default does not *zero* a record, or the pointer in the cell pointer array. *The PRAGMA **SECURE_DELETE** is used for 'forensically' wiping a record upon deletion (zeroed out), like what we see in Chromium stype databases (which is why we cannot recover deleted web history, contrary to popular belief, and only recover records which are live or in the freelist).*
+Remember, SQLite by default does not *zero* a record, or the pointer in the cell pointer array. *The PRAGMA **SECURE_DELETE** is used for 'forensically' wiping a record upon deletion (zeroed out), like what we see in Chromium stype databases (which is why we cannot recover deleted web history, contrary to popular belief, and only recover records which are live or in the freelist).
+For more information - https://www.sqlite.org/pragma.html#pragma_secure_delete*

 * **Freelist Enlistment:** If the move leaves Page $A$ with zero records, the Pager marks Page $A$ as free and adds it to the freelist.